xueqooy/XUI/README.md

 | **MessageActionView**      | A view for actions related to a message (e.g., reply, delete). |
 | **PersonaView**            | A view displaying personal profile summary. |

+## Note

+This repository does not provide any installation methods like CocoaPods or Swift Package Manager.
+You are free to copy the codebase and make any custom modifications as per your requirements.

 ## License